- Getting started with Windows Phone

 Tips to help keep your phone secure

-Windows Phone 8 is secure by design.
+Your Windows Phone is secure by design.
 Many security features are turned on by default.
 For example, apps you download from the Windows Phone Store are tested by Microsoft and encrypted to make sure you don't accidentally install malicious software on your phone.
-Other security features, such as device encryption, can be turned on by your employer via a company policy.
+Your employer can turn on other security features, such as device encryption, by using a company policy.

 There are also a number of ways that you can help keep your information safe and your phone healthy.
 Here are some easy things to consider doing:

 To help prevent someone from using your phone without your permission (making phone calls, reading your emails and so on), it's a good idea to use a password or Personal Identification Number (PIN).
 Have a look at the Lock screen FAQ for details.